 Setting pricing expectations needs to be done upfront not when the home is on the market and if the pricing that a professional is recommending for your home does not make sense than it is not the right time to sell.
 Don’t just put your home on the market with an agent who tells you want you want to hear, and believe me there are plenty of those agents out there!
 If you are interviewing agents to sell your home make sure to remind them that you want their candid opinion of what your home is worth.
 The market sets the price not the agent.

 Myths You Should Ignore When Pricing Your Home:

 1) Assessed Value.
-Assessed value should never be used as some reference point for value.
-It has absolutely no relevance on value and is simply used as a tax generator for the town.
+Assessed value should rarely be used as some reference point for value.
+It has little relevance on value and is simply used as a tax generator for the town.

 2) Cost per Square Foot in Pricing a Home.
 Cost per square foot is a calculation that never proves to be accurate.
 There are too many variables that go into determining the value of a home and simply multiplying the square footage amount by an arbitrary value never made sense to us.
 To begin with, square footage is a moving target.
 Some people will count hallways and staircases and others will even count closets, garages, and basements, so right off the bat the calculation is inaccurate.